How UW-Madison's Collaborative Innovation Culture Helped OnLume Blend Science With Business.

 “I think we’re already successful,” she said.
 “We have all been dedicated to the mission to create robust, ergonomic technology.
 That’s already proven.
 OnLume recently delivered a bench top imaging system to help scientists studying wound healing at UW-Madison.
 They believe the ability to target particular types of tissues with fluorescent imaging is going to be instrumental in helping them better understand the process of healing at the most fundamental level.
 That proves the efficacy of our technology – as well as the fact it has reach beyond surgery.”

 “But, what keeps me up at night,” she continued, “is I want the OnLume Imaging System to be used in multiple, additional surgical specialties including nerve mapping and cancer surgeries – as soon as possible.
 My own family has experience with the uncertainties in and morbidities resulting from cancer surgery due to the limits of the standard of care.
 It’s hard not to be anxious when you know the tools we’ve had a hand in developing can be used to resolve these problems.”

-“The field of fluorescence guided surgery is in its early growth stages but is poised for massive growth in the years ahead, and OnLume has created enabling technology to advance its performance and utility,” added Uselmann.
-“What has been envisioned for FGS for many years can now become more widely used to address an important market need.”
+“The field of fluorescence guided surgery is in its early growth stages but is poised for massive growth in the years ahead, and OnLume has created enabling technology to advance its performance and utility,” added Dr. Uselmann.
+“What has been envisioned for FGS for many years can now become more widely used to address an important healthcare need.”